-- The engagement is largely reactive rather than proactive. .Generally Grazing Associations engage with the public when there is an issue, such as an injured animal, recreation issue, dog-worrying, encroachment, etc. - Graziers felt that they did not have the necessary skills, time or expertise necessary to influence the public.
+- The engagement is largely reactive rather than proactive.
+Generally Grazing Associations engage with the public when there is an issue, such as an injured animal, recreation issue, dog-worrying, encroachment, etc. - Graziers felt that they did not have the necessary skills, time, funding or expertise to influence the public.
 The need for regular engagement and simple messages required for communication to be managed nationally.
-Examples provided where this had happened were where there was a partnership funded project in place or the land owner was a national charity with an interest - Graziers welcome the idea of having nationally agreed materials that could be shared with the public who visit the commons and to provide opportunities for the public to find out more. - There was criticism of the lack of enforcement of existing regulation that governs recreational activities on common land by local authorities.
+Examples were provided where there was a partnership funded project in place or the land owner was a national charity with an interest. - Graziers welcome the idea of having nationally agreed materials that could be shared with the public who visit the commons and to provide opportunities for the public to find out more.

+There was criticism of the lack of enforcement of existing regulation that governs recreational activities on common land by local authorities and the Police.
 Also the promotion of outdoor events on common land or on roads, which cross common land, without first, seeking agreement from the grazing association/s concerned was a particular issue.